 These results shed light on the areas of our operations that can be improved to reduce our carbon footprint.
 This exercise has also enabled us to identify how we can better improve data collection to streamline the processes by which we calculate our carbon emissions going forward.
 Alongside the carbon footprint of our operations, we have also undertaken an exercise to understand the carbon footprint of our investments.
-Using the information gained from these two exercises, we aiming to set a sciencebased target for reaching net zero carbon emissions.
-04 Gresham House as a sustainable employer and business
+Using the information gained from these two exercises, we are aiming to set a nearterm science-based target for aligning our operations and investment activity with the Paris Climate Agreement.